phunware/maas-mapping-ios-sdk/README.md

 Sample Application
 ------------

-PWMapKit comes with a sample application ready to use.
+PWMapKit comes with a ready-to-use sample application.
 However, you will need to update the application with your MaaS credentials and location provider information.

-1. Update your MaaS credentials and setup the building identifier in `PWMapKitSampleInfo.plist`.
+1. Update your MaaS credentials and set up the building identifier in `PWMapKitSampleInfo.plist`.
-2. Update the localtion provider initializers in `PWViewController.m`
+2. Update the localtion provider initializers in `PWViewController.m`.